Riding the Trend or Protecting Profits | Mustang Bio Inc. (MBIO)

 Insider Trading

-ROSENWALD LINDSAY A MD, the Director of Mustang Bio Inc., purchase 100,000 shares at $2.66 during a trade that took place back on Dec 14, which means that ROSENWALD LINDSAY A MD is holding 200,423 shares at $266,000 based on the most recent closing price.
+Litchman Manuel MD, the President and CEO of Mustang Bio Inc., purchase 100,000 shares at $2.91 during a trade that took place back on Dec 15, which means that Litchman Manuel MD is holding 654,846 shares at $291,000 based on the most recent closing price.

 Stock Fundamentals for MBIO